- No matter the type of CMS being used, website security is critical for a successful online presence.

 What are the 3 benefits of using a headless CMS?

 Developing a headless CMS is faster, more flexible, and more secure.
 A headless CMS lets you pick your programming language and build your "head" (presentation layer/front-end) from scratch.

 By implementing headless, you make flexibility an integral part of your website infrastructure.
 Thus, your platform can cope with any future developments, trends, or integrations you may encounter.

 Is headless CMS serverless?

 Serverless CMSs run inside serverless environments.
-It is possible to have one without the other.
+Therefore, it is possible to have one without the other.
 Moreover, a serverless CMS can also be a headless CMS.
 CMSs that are serverless are those that are hosted by a third party but do not also manage the front end of the website.
 This system is solely responsible for the administration of content.